JacoboLansac/audits/solo/tai-net-ytao.md

-### [C-] CENTRALIZATION: As `yTAO` is an upgradeable contract, user funds can be stolen if the contract is upgraded to a malicious implementation
+### [C-2] CENTRALIZATION: As `yTAO` is an upgradeable contract, user funds can be stolen if the contract is upgraded to a malicious implementation

 The owner of the transparent proxy has the power of upgrading the contract to a malicious implementation.